Should You Eat Five Meals a Day?

 What if you fast?

 It’s important to eat when you’re hungry.
 This is because you have a hunger and satiety mechanism that’s controlled by the hormones ghrelin and leptin.
-It’s also important not to make sure children eat.
+It’s also important to make sure children eat.

 Healthy adults, without special circumstances, such as athletes or pregnant women, can go many hours without eating, even an entire day.
 If you fast for several hours and the glucose present in the blood is consumed, the body uses liver and muscle glycogen.
 Once these reserves run out, the body activates gluconeogenesis: glucose production from proteolysis and lipolysis (destruction of muscle and adipose tissue), which generates ketone bodies that are expelled in urine.